 The UK's a melting pot of different immigrant and ethnic communities, and this can be used to great advantage for a cheap flight booking.
 Niche travel agents often specialise in finding deals to those communities' linked countries.

-For example, Shepherd's Bush in London (home to MSE Towers) has some Caribbean specialist tour agents.
-Or buy the Jewish Chronicle, which has companies advertising cheap flights to Israel.
-If you know of a cheap specialist travel agent, please add your finds/read others.
+For example, Shepherd's Bush in London and the surrounding area has some Caribbean specialist tour agents.
+Or buy the Jewish Chronicle, which has firms advertising cheap flights to Israel.
+If you know of a cheap specialist travel agent, please add your finds/read others'.

 Upgrade your flight, possibly for free

 There's only one way to guarantee a flight upgrade, and that's to pay.
 But free upgrades aren't unheard of.
 From pulling in favours from airline-based contacts, to simply choosing your flight carefully and playing the odds, you can boost your chances even before you book.